docqai/docq/docs/overview/design-principles.md

 ### Commercially-friendly Licensing & Support

 Last but not least, we release Docq under a licensing structure where any business could use it as-is free-of-charge.
-For situations where a business wants to have a commercial agreement with both licensing and support for Docq, we can make the arrangement accordingly.
+For situations where a business wants to have a commercial agreement with both licensing and support for Docq, we can make the arrangements accordingly.